koorbmeh/JARVIS/README.md

   - Created files are automatically added to RAG (if .txt, .pdf, or .docx)
 - **Computer Control**:
   - "Open browser to YouTube and search for AI News"
+  - "Open Google Sheets" (correctly opens sheets.google.com)
-  - "Open Google Sheets and click on the word 'bills'"
+  - "Open Google Docs" (correctly opens docs.google.com)
   - "Take a screenshot and find the text 'Submit'"
 - **Voice**:
   - Click the microphone button and speak your message (Voice Input mode)